SouthGreenPlatform/panache/README.md

 ## Live demo

-A version of Panache is currently running at [https://panache.ird.fr/](https://panache.ird.fr/)
+An instance of Panache is currently running at [https://panache.ird.fr/](https://panache.ird.fr/) where anyone can upload its own data.

+To see an instance with an existing dataset (Banana Pangenome by 2.
+Rijzaani H et al, 2021), you can visit the [https://banana-genome-hub.southgreen.fr/content/panache] Banana Genome Hub.

 ## Citation
-A manuscript for Panache is currently in preparation.
-Stay tuned.
+Durant E, Sabot F, Conte M and Rouard M. a Web Visualizer for Linearized Pangenomes.
+BioRxiv.

 ## Acknowledgement